-The inherent ability to land and take-off from water while carrying heavy loads of passengers and cargo made flying boats a natural stable in aviation's early and middle decades.
-Flying Boats differed from their floatplane brethren by being dimensionally larger in size and utilizing their boat-like hulls to traverse on water.
-Floatplanes, instead, relied on a pontoon arrangement as their undercarriage.
-A few notable floatplanes remain in modern times but the group has largely fallen into disuse with the rise of the helicopter and other systems to take their place.
+The inherent ability to land and take-off from water while carrying heavy loads of passengers and cargo made flying boats a natural workhorse during aviation's early decades.
+Flying Boats differed from their floatplane brethren by being dimensionally larger in size and utilizing their boat-like hulls to traverse water surfaces where floatplanes relied on a pontoon arrangement as their undercarriage.
+A few notable flying boat series remain in active service today though the aircraft group has largely fallen into disuse with the rise of the helicopter and other platforms to take their place.

 There are a total of (50) Flying Boat Aircraft from Origin to Present Day in the Military Factory.
 Entries are listed below by initial year of service descending.
 Flag images indicative of country of origin.
 Floatplanes, Seaplanes and Amphibians are showcased in their own listing found here.